Patkarska/playwright-demo-bank-tests/README.md

 - Course [jaktestowac.pl.](https://www.youtube.com/watch?v=JqEp2cjnzAo&list=PLfKhn9AcZ-cD2TCB__K7NP5XARaCzZYn7&ab_channel=jaktestowacpl) <br>
 - [Test site](https://demo-bank.vercel.app/) if link is broken go to [jaktestowac.pl.](https://jaktestowac.pl/lesson/pw1s01l01/)

+## Commit Message Guidelines

+From 1st August 2023, new commit message guidelines are in effect.
+Commit messages should start with a capital letter and be written in the present tense, beginning with an imperative verb.
+For example:

+- "Add feature to handle user authentication"
+- "Fix issue with data processing"
+- "Update documentation for new API endpoints"

 ## Getting Started

 You'll need [Node.js](https://nodejs.org) installed on your computer in order to use Playwright.<br>